jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 <br/>
 <img src="/my-story/pictures/graduation/c12.png" />

+> "In the end"?
+Nothing ends Adrian.
+Nothing **ever** ends.
+> - Dr. Mahattan

 ### University Life

-I attended the University of Waterloo that notoriously has a bad rep for social life and is only academically focused.
+I attended the University of Waterloo that notoriously has a bad rep for having a poor social life and is only academically focused.
 I cannot truly compare between other places like UofT, UBC, or the countless US schools I visited.
+It is what you make of it.

 I usually say university is a balance between:
 1. grades